Skip to main content

 /agent skillsLists all available skills

-/agent show [--full]Shows the active agent with example prompts (use —full to display everything)
+/agent show [--full]Shows the active agent with example prompts (use --full for everything)

 /agent <task>Executes a task in agent mode